Chocolate-Covered Doubloons

 • Stolen one of her father’s smaller ships

-• Packed the hold with chocolate, sandwich cookies, flour, sugar, crème and experimental designs of confectionery currency
+• Packed the hold with chocolate, sandwich cookies, sprinkles, and experimental designs of confectionery currency

 • And sailed off under a flag embroidered with crossed peppermint sticks and Beyonce’s face